Jalal

 Jalal (Arabic: جلال) is a masculine given or family name.
 The name or word Jalal means majesty and is used to honor and venerate.

 When the Arabic language spread across non-Arabic regions, Jalal has also become a name for some Arabic-speaking Christians, non-Arab Muslims, and non-Arabs and has been added to other language dictionaries with the majestic meaning.

-Another form is Galal, where the first letter "ج" is pronounced like hard g /g/ in English.
+Another form is Galal (typically seen in the Egyptian Dialect), where the first letter "ج" is pronounced like hard g /g/ in English.
 Galal might have other meanings in different languages.

 Examples

 The word Jalal could be found in many history, art, religious, and poetry books.
 For example: